groeneman/gilded-rose/README.md

 *Assumes Ruby 2.6.2 and bundler are installed on your machine*

-1. Clone the repo from GitHub
+1. Clone the repo from GitHub (`git clone git@github.com:groeneman/gilded-rose.git`)
 2. `cd gilded-rose`
 3. `bundle` to install dependencies
 4. `rspec` to ensure the tests run.
 You should see a failing test.